cogentcore/cogent/README.md

 * save prefs as "base" thing per inkscape

 * node editor -- big job but needed for making basic bezier curves..

-* objects with their own unique gradient transforms need the gradient updated when repositioned.
-  gradientUnits = "userSpaceOnUse" -- gradients refer to a master that defines stops, and then each object has their own specific gradient instance.  kinda lame, but probably inevitable without using bbox.
-    + gradient editor can enable naming

 * svg.Node ToPath -- convert any node to a path